 Partnerships, alliances, and collaborators are how U.S. IOOS® bridges the gap from the local to the global, and how we create products and services to address domestic needs and interests all across the country.
-IOOS is comprised of 17 federal agencies, 11 regional associations (RAs), and a technology verification and validation organization (the Alliance for Coastal Technologies (ACT)).
+IOOS is comprised of 17 federal agencies and 11 regional associations (RAs).
 Additional partners include a large and growing number of organizations including industry, academia, state, local, and tribal governments, and other federal and non-federal organizations.

 High Frequency Radar

 A significant part of IOOS' mission is to establish and maintain an HF Radar network delivering data about U.S. waters to data servers nationwide.
 This data includes hourly surface current files delivered to NDBC and Scripps and files on-demand via THREDDS, and supports critical weather and marine forecasting operations at CO-OPS Tides & Currents and Weather Forecasting Offices throughout the country.

 A critical industry partner for HF Radar is CODAR.
 Working in the field since the 1960's, CODAR Ocean Sensors has produced approximately 80% of all HF radars ever built worldwide, with a total operating time of over 2,000,000 hours.
 Continual improvement to hardware and software design over the last 30 years allows the SeaSonde high quality data output, with robust field performance and user-friendly software making it both convenient and affordable for a wide variety of users and applications.